Death of Mitrice Richardson

-Mitrice Lavon Richardson (born April 30, 1985 – remains found August 9, 2010) was a 24-year-old African-American woman who went missing on September 17, 2009, after police claim she was released from a jail in Malibu/Lost Hills Sheriff's Station, where she had been taken after behaving erratically at a restaurant.
+Mitrice Lavon Richardson (born April 30, 1985 – remains found August 9, 2010) was a 24-year-old African-American woman who went missing on September 17, 2009, after police claim she was released from a jail at the Malibu/Lost Hills Sheriff's Station, where she had been taken after behaving erratically at a restaurant.
 She was missing for 11 months before being found deceased in August 2010 by park rangers.

 Richardson's parents have maintained that their daughter should never have been released on her own by the Los Angeles County Sheriff's Department, given her obviously disturbed condition.
 In 2011, the Richardson family settled the civil lawsuit with L.A.
 County privately for $900,000.
 In January 2017, the California Attorney General's office concluded an investigation into the circumstances surrounding Richardson's release from jail and decided not to bring charges against anyone involved in her release.

 Life and education

 Mitrice Richardson was the daughter of Latice Sutton and Michael Richardson.
 She was raised by her mother and stepfather Larry Sutton in Covina, California.

 Richardson obtained a Bachelor of Arts degree in psychology in 2008 from California State University, Fullerton, after graduating from South Hills High School in West Covina, California.

 Richardson was an open lesbian, and at the time of her death, had been dating girlfriend Tessa Moon for about two years.
 She had also competed as a beauty pageant contestant, worked as an intern for a forensic psychologist and part-time as a dancer in an LGBT strip club.